Koodattu/project-ideas/README.md

   - Better user interface for planning which tasks to do
   - View all items
   - Get tasks from wowhead / in-game?
 - Link: ?

+### Local Files Organizer
+#### Organize local files in different ways, for digital hoarders
+- Platform: Desktop
+- Tech: ?
+- Features:
+  - Given a folder, reads all files in all subfolders
+  - Shows GUI to organize files by size, type, date
+  - Possibility to output organized folder stucture
+- Link: ?